Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: A quasi-steady model for flapping flight dynamics

-Notably, the dominant aerodynamic effect that remains is the force associated with translation, which is decomposed into lift and drag components and expressed in the usual high-$Re$ form with force coefficients $C_L$ and $C_D$.
+Notably, the dominant aerodynamic effect that remains is the force associated with translation, which is decomposed into lift and drag components and expressed in the usual high-$\Rey$ form with force coefficients $C_L$ and $C_D$.
 Figure \ref{fig:CL_CD_full}(a) shows a force diagram at an arbitrary instant.
-The force coefficients are in general expected to vary with both the attack angle $\alpha=\arctan(v_y/v_x)$ and Reynolds number $Re= \rho \ell \sqrt{v_x^2+v_y^2} / \mu$, where $\mu$ is the fluid viscosity coefficient.
+The force coefficients are in general expected to vary with both the attack angle $\alpha=\arctan(v_y/v_x)$ and Reynolds number $\Rey= \rho \ell \sqrt{v_x^2+v_y^2} / \mu$, where $\mu$ is the fluid viscosity coefficient.
 These quantities vary in time and, due to the involvement of $v_x$, are outcomes of the solution.
-The mathematical forms for the coefficients $C_L(\alpha,Re)$ and $C_D(\alpha,Re)$ dictate the behavior of the system and thus whether such a model reproduces the known characteristics of flapping locomotion.
+The mathematical forms for the coefficients $C_L(\alpha,\Rey)$ and $C_D(\alpha,\Rey)$ dictate the behavior of the system and thus whether such a model reproduces the key dynamical features of flapping locomotion.
+If at all successful, one expects such a model to reproduce forces averaged over times longer than a wing stroke period $1/f$ and hence aspects of the flight dynamics over similarly long timescales.
+As a quasi-steady treatment, many effects are treated only approximately through the specified force coefficients, and many are neglected altogether.
+The key assumption that the instantaneous force during unsteady motions is taken as the time-averaged force for the corresponding steady condition (i.e., same speed and attack angle) is not rigorously justified a priori and hence must be assessed by comparing model outputs to known results.
+Intrinsically unsteady phenomena such as fluctuating forces from vortex shedding are not included \citep{wang2000vortex}.